 Were there any negatives?

 - The color was one of the least user-friendly aspects about this shark 2-in-1.
-It’s fairly pink/lavender in color, and that’s not great for most guys and some girls.
-Everyone who has seen this at my house has commented on the weird color and most of the males said, “I wouldn’t want a pink vacuum.”
+It’s fairly pink/lavender in color.
+While I personally LOVE pink, not everyone does.
+Everyone who has seen this at my house has commented on the weird color and most of them said, “I wouldn’t want a pink vacuum.”
 While personally I don’t think color is a big deal, I think it sort of makes this a tough product to suggest for guys and gals who like a more neutral color.

 - While I liked how the steam mop cleaned, I actually felt that it was a little slower than floor mopping.
 The drying time was shorter, but there were a few sticky parts of the floor that took longer to go over – i.e. I had to go over the sticky a few times to get it clean.
 It wasn’t a huge deal.